These have so much going on it’s kinda ridiculous.

 Instructions

-- Make the dough and add rosemary; cover and let rise for 30 minutes.
+- Make the dough and add rosemary and shredded cheese; cover and let rise for 30 minutes.
 Form into balls the size of golf balls and place in a muffin pan; cover for an additional 30 minutes, uncover and bake for 10-12 minutes, until golden on top.

 - Mix the bread crumbs, salt, pepper and cayenne in a separate mixing bowl.